lostbean/docs-mcp/README.md

 **Example 2: Using a Pre-built, Branded MCP Server (e.g., Tyk Package)**

 If a team publishes a pre-built package containing specific documentation (like `@tyk/docs-mcp`), the configuration becomes simpler as the content source and tool details are baked into that package.
+The `-y` argument is still recommended for `npx`.

 ```json
 {